Digital Signage Resources & Case Studies - The Rise Vision Blog

 10. Welcome Sign.

 If your school has installed digital displays on the campus, the posters below can be used with your digital signage to make sure students see a warm and welcoming message as they roam the campus.
+Welcome signs and digital displays are a great way to increase students engaged and excited about the new school year.

 Welcome Back to School Digital Signage Posters